-It’s not enough to give guests a business card instead why not leave your guests with a personal touch by offering a complimentary postcard that would act like a memorable souvenir.
-Along with this postcard, kindly ask guest to leave a review.
+It’s not enough to give guests a business card; instead, why not leave your guests with a personal touch by offering a complimentary postcard that would act as a memorable souvenir.
+Along with this postcard, kindly ask the guest to leave a review.
 To make it simple for the guest to leave a review, provide a QR code directly on the postcard that would lead users to any of the three review sites they prefer.
 Unlike a boring business card, a postcard would provide a personalized message with a beautiful picture of the property that a guest may want to put in his or her scrapbook.
-Every time a guest sees this, it will remind him or her of their wonderful experience they had at your property.
+Every time a guest sees this, it will remind him or her of the wonderful experience they had at your property.

 Last but not least, make it apparent that you appreciate your guests for taking the time to write a review.
 To show your appreciation, hotels could offer a giveaway for all those who have left a review.
 For example, have a raffle or drawing where you select one reviewer to get a free or discounted stay at your hotel.
 Rewarding those guests who have left a review will encourage not only returning guests to leave a review but also future guests.

 These are just a few unconventional yet creative ways to grow your reputation and boost your hotel’s credibility on major travel review sites.
 Remember, guests are your most influential marketers, so be sure to use these tips to ask your guests to review their stay.